New York Medical and Vascular Care

 A Holter monitor is a portable device you wear for about 24-72 hours.
 It can detect and record heart irregularities that don’t appear during traditional EKGs.

-The experts at New York Specialty Clinics might recommend you undergo multiple diagnostic procedures to get to the root cause of shortness of breath and develop a treatment plan.
+The experts at New York Medical Vascular Care might recommend you undergo multiple diagnostic procedures to get to the root cause of shortness of breath and develop a treatment plan.

 What are my treatment options?